 Middlebury offers Porter Hospital, an excellent 45 bed hospital with more doctors than beds, together with a new extended care facility.
 Burlington, with more urban amenities and a well served airport, lies 35 miles to the north.
 An international flavor can be obtained in Montreal, an easy 135 mile drive from Middlebury.

 The entire area is a nicely balanced blend of light industry, farming and the influence of the college community.
-Included in the industrial sector are such recognized national companies as Goodrich Aerospace and Cabot Cheese.
+Included in the industrial sector are such recognized national companies as UTC Aero Space and Cabot Cheese.
 Farming pursuits are primarily dairy and orchards, with other activities being horses, sheep and crops, including maple and cheese production.
 There is also a growing segment of organic crop farming.

 Vergennes is located on Otter Creek, the historic gateway to Lake Champlain, which was the earliest avenue of commerce in the State of Vermont.
 Vergennes also offers a wide variety of housing, from the unique architectural styles dating back to the early 1800’s to the newer suburban developments.
 Vergennes also offers some condominium projects located in or near the center of town.
-With a population of 2,700, Vergennes is home to one of the largest employers in Addison County, Goodrich Aerospace.
+With a population of 2,700, Vergennes is home to one of the largest employers in Addison County, UTC Aerospace.
 Originally the home of Vermont’s largest shipyards, Vergennes has traditionally been oriented toward Lake Champlain, first as a source of commerce and, more recently, for recreational facilities.
 Vergennes and the surrounding towns of northern Addison County offer easy access to the greater Burlington area and its more metropolitan influences.
-In 2011 there were 15 residential sales in the MLS with an average sale price of $200,133.

 Surrounding these larger towns are many rural villages with populations ranging from 400 to 2,700.
 Housing opportunities will vary greatly from older homes built in the early 1800’s to the newer energy efficient techniques of the 21st century.
 Acreage amounts will also vary greatly.
 There are also a variety of bare land parcels of various sizes for those who wish to build.